FirebirdSQL/jaybird/devdoc/jdp/jdp-2022-02-replace-synchronized-with-reentrantlock.md

 }
 ```

+The `isLockedByCurrentThread()` returns true if the lock is held by
+the current thread.

 The `Lock` (`ReentrantLock`) itself will not be exposed (though this might be
 revisited in the future).

 Classes and interfaces in `org.firebirdsql.jdbc` currently implementing
-`Synchronizable` will not switch to implementing `Lockable` to remove this from
+`Synchronizable` will - if needed - implement a `protected ClosableLock withLocK()`
+wrapping the `withLock()` of the enclosed attachment, statement or other object
-the public JDBC API, it will only be accessible on internal/semi-internal APIs.
+exposing `withLock()`.
+The intent is to remove locking from the public JDBC API,
+it will only be accessible on internal/semi-internal APIs.

-All these interface, methods, etc., are considered internal API of Jaybird.
+All these interface, methods, etc., are considered internal API of Jaybird, and
+may change in point releases.